aalllee/convexHull2D/README.md

 </p>

 #### Precision
 	Precision parameter can be thought of as a distance threshold between two points.
 If the distance between two given points is smaller than the value of the precision parameter, then the two points will be considered as a single point for the convex Hull computation.
 By default it is set to 0.001.
-You can adjust the precision parameter based on the topology of your geometry the respective distances between child objects.
+	You can adjust the precision parameter based on the topology of your geometry and the respective distances between child objects.

 	Sometimes when dealing with dense geometry it could be helpful to increase the value of the precision parameter to increase performance of the algorithm.
 But as always, it is a trade off between performance and accuracy.

+#### Future updates
+	1) Update current gift wrapping algorithm to a more efficient Graham's Scan Algorithm.
+	2) Add a feature to create multiple convex hull splines along geometry by offseting current plane of intersection.
+	3) Add bezier and bspline support.